The Professional - Fine Furniture Course

 Terms & Conditions

-Fees for a full year in 2026/2027 are £23,500 (inc VAT). which includes the cost of initial set projects.
+Fees for the 40 weeks course in 2026/2027 are £23,500 (inc VAT), which includes the cost of initial set projects.
 Accommodation and meals are not included.
 If you require assistance arranging suitable local accommodation please contact us.
 In order to secure your place there is a non-refundable deposit of £3,525.
 On the first day of the course, we will then require a further £11,750.
 The balance of £8,225 is due on the first day of the 21st week.

 In more detail